Sain98/CTF_Writeups/picoCTF2019/Binary/OverFlow2/README.md

 ![picture alt](https://i.gyazo.com/c00092c0725b3ddaf7c4e3d6de9a1959.png)

-okay now to we have an idea of where we have to go with the arguments lets get to the buffer overflow part
+Okay now we have an idea of where we have to go with the arguments let's get to the buffer overflow part

-first of all we know our buffersize is 176 if we fill up that buffer with 'A' our stack kinda looks like this:
+First of all we know our buffersize is 176
+If we fill up that buffer with 'A' our stack kinda looks like this:

 ![picture alt](https://i.gyazo.com/dfb59969aa2e28b538845eac4f7f7f6c.png)

-our return address is again 12 bytes after our buffer `0x0804871c` -> main+103
+Our return address is again 12 bytes after our buffer `0x0804871c` -> main+103

 and our flag is located @ `0x080485e6` so now we can do a small test to see the stack inside our flag function and see where we need to put the arguments